justinyaodu/caketype/README.md

 const alice = JSON.parse('{"name": "Alice"}');

 if (Person.is(alice)) {
-  // Here, the type of alice is Person console.log(alice.name);
+  // here, the type of alice is Person console.log(alice.name);
 }
 ```